StarExec/StarExec/command/README.txt

 REQUIRED: "id" "from" "to"
 OPTIONAL: "hier"

---mirrorsolver -Mirrors an existing solver and associates it with a new space or hierarchy. "id" is a solver id, and "from" and "to" are space ids
+--linksolver -links an existing solver and associates it with a new space or hierarchy. "id" is a solver id, and "from" and "to" are space ids
 REQUIRED: "id" "from" "to"
 OPTIONAL: "hier"